top of page

 • Additional qualified IMDT trainer (for leash reactivity and helper-dog work): $35.00

-When appropriate and if your dog is comfortable, I may work directly with your dog during sessions.
-This creates opportunities for calm, supported practice and helps progress learning while reducing pressure on you and your family.
+Where appropriate and where your dog is comfortable, I may work directly with your dog during sessions.
+This allows for calm, supported practice and helps reduce pressure on guardians while supporting learning in a controlled, welfare focused way.

 Thank you for choosing our services!